 During the lamination process, EVA melts and cures to form a strong, durable seal that protects solar cells from moisture, dust, UV radiation, and mechanical stress.

-Solar EVA Encapsulant is widely used across the solar industry due to its excellent transparency, flexibility, adhesion strength, and cost-effectiveness.
+Solar EVA Encapsulant sheet is widely used across the solar industry due to its excellent transparency, flexibility, adhesion strength, and cost-effectiveness.

 | Property | Typical Value |